-Join the Natural History Society on Tuesday, May 7, from 9:00 am to 4:00pm to observe a rich variety of life through the lens of ecological relationships as well as through the lens of the purely aesthetic.
+On May 7, 2019, the Natural History Society experienced the obvious and the less-than-obvious changes that occur with the emergence of a Pacific Northwest spring.
+We observed a rich variety of life through the lens of ecological relationships as well as through the lens of the purely aesthetic.

 Northern Alligator Lizard

-This will be a day of discoveries, insights, and fun, as we visit both the Lyre Conservation Area and the mouth of the Elwha River, both on the Strait of Juan Fuca, west of Port Angeles.
+This was a day of discoveries, insights, and fun, as we visited both the Lyre Conservation Area and the mouth of the Elwha River, both on the Strait of Juan Fuca, west of Port Angeles.